“Rend your Heart and not your Garment” (Chapter 2:12-17)

 “Return to me with all your heart;” true repentance involves the emotions but is not just an emotional response.
 Judas Iscariot was remorseful over what he had done and even knew he had done the wrong thing but did not repent.
 Likewise, Esau was moved to tears over losing his inheritance but did not come to the place of repentance.
 Feeling sorry for what we have done is only the beginning of our repentance.
 There must be a desire to turn away from it with all of our heart and be willing not to offend in that area again.
 Repentance is to change your mind about God, Christ, The Bible, about sin and the Devil.
 It means you must change from a Christ hating, Christ rejecting way of life to a Christ loving, Christ accepting way of life.
 This is where repentance begins when a sinner finds Christ.

 However, repentance will be something that continues throughout the Christian life.
 There will be times in every believer’s life when they will need to repent of some sin or wrong attitude.
 However, it needs to be said that the Christian life does not consist in continuously sinning, repenting, sinning and then repenting.
-If we do sin then we need to repent and God has made a provision for our cleansing in the blood of Jesus Christ, however, a life of sinning and repenting is not the life of victory that God has for us in the power of the Holy Spirit.
+If we do sin then we need to repent and God has made a provision for our cleansing in the blood of Jesus the Messiah, however, a life of sinning and repenting is not the life of victory that God has for us in the power of the Holy Spirit.

 When we become conscious that we have sinned we need to be open and honest with the Lord.
 To confess is to agree with what God says and not to argue with Him.
 God will always show us mercy when we have a genuine and heartfelt desire to forsake sin with all of our heart.
 Jeremiah put it this way when God spoke through him, “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.
 Then you will call upon Me and come and pray to Me, and I will listen to you.
 You will seek me and find Me when you seek Me with all your heart.
 I will be found by you, “declares the Lord.”
 (Jeremiah 29:11-14a) God’s will is always good, acceptable and perfect when we are willing to let the Holy Spirit have His way in us (Romans 12:1-2).
 When we read and obey God’s Word the Holy Spirit will keep us free from sin by the Word.
 God’s Word is the instrument the Holy Spirit uses to sanctify us (Psalm 119:9-11,105, 130).